|Session project is held||Delivery Mode||Project registration opens||Project registration closes||Project dates||Attendance|

 If you have opted to complete a second major within the Faculty of Arts and Social Sciences you should:

-If you have opted to complete one major, you can enrol into INDP3000 or XXXX3998 as an elective, provided you have available elective space.
-If you enrol in INDP3000 you do not need to complete a XXXX3999 unit as a co-requisite.
+If you commenced your current award course prior to 2018 and have available space, you can enrol in INDP3000 as an elective and you do not need to complete a XXXX3999 unit as a co-requisite.

 The first step is to select a shell unit for the project through Sydney Student.
 If you've already enrolled you can do this by changing your units of study (go to ‘My studies’, ‘Units of study’, then ‘Change your units of study’).